Hi I'm Rochelle

 How I live my faith

-I live my faith through the basics: I pray, read my scriptures, attend my church meetings, and fulfill my callings.
-Currently, I serve as the music coordinator and choir director in my ward (the local organization of the Church).
+I live my faith through the basics: I pray daily, read my scriptures daily, attend my church meetings, and fulfill my callings.
+In the past, I have served as the music coordinator and choir director in my ward (the local organization of the Church) and in the Relief Society in my ward (the women's organization of the Church).